pourmand1376/hugo-papermod-farsi-template/README.md

 Also, remember to enable github actions from actions tab.

-For now, Hugo has some problems with Github Actions.
+For now, Hugo has some problems with Github Actions for example, the font doesn't render well ([+](https://dev.to/github/how-to-host-a-static-nextjs-site-on-github-pages-4pe0)).
 You should set your base url like this:
 `<your-username>.github.io` not `<you-username>github.io/repo_path`.

 You should also name your repository with `<your-username>.github.io`.